We’d Love To Hear About Your Project

 Write a Request for Proposal

 After the deciders determine what services you need and arrive at a budget, it is time to come up with a request for proposal (RFP).
-This is how businesses looking for advertising agencies commonly share their objectives, specific requirements, and budget.
-An RPF needs to be realistic, failing which you might not hear from any of the advertising agencies you contact.
-For example, you cannot expect to run a prime time ad on television without having very deep pockets.
+This is how businesses looking for advertising agencies commonly share their objectives, specific requirements, and budgets.
+An RFP needs to be realistic, failing which you might not hear from any of the advertising agencies you contact.
+For example, you cannot expect to run a prime-time ad on television without having very deep pockets.

 Once you hear from agencies, use the information you get in the right manner.
 Find out why they wish to partner with you.
 Are they truly passionate about making your business grow, or are they being no more than opportunistic, trying to land every client that comes their way?
 Don’t hesitate to ask them about their successes and failures.
-Ask them what they’ve learned from their failures, because this gives you insight into how they handle challenges.
-Ask them where they see themselves in the next five years.
+Delve into what they’ve learned from their failures because this gives you insight into how they handle challenges.
+In addition, find out how they plan to advertise your business.

 Keep Your Shortlist Short

 It does not make much sense to look at what 15, 20, or 25 different agencies have to offer.
 Once you know how to choose an advertising agency, the shortlist you come up with should be focused and consist of no more than a few names.
-If you are not sure about which agency to finally select, consider getting advice from industry insiders or search consultants.
+If you are not sure about which agency to select, consider getting advice from industry insiders or employing the services of a search consultant.

 Look Beyond the Brand

 How an advertising agency brands itself gives its prospective clients insight into its values and history.
 However, an agency’s core team plays a more important role in executing assignments.
-Meet the people who will get to work on your project and spend enough time with them before making a decision.
-What you need to look for in the team members is how passionate and dedicated they are toward making your business grow.
+Meet the people who will work on your project and spend enough time with them before making a decision.
+What you need to look for in the team members is how passionate and dedicated they are to the growth of your business.

 Look Beyond Traditional Options